 This assertion that criticizing the media is somehow a bad thing is likely predicated on the (mostly false) assumption that we still have a free press.
 Yet I (and many others) have been arguing for years that we in fact have a derelict, captured, corporate press beholden to various advertisers and special interests.

-I have tried to make it clear in my writing that much of the corporate media have been derelict since long before Trump took office, and I think that this is clear to us anti-authritarians and nonpartisans who can look at current events with some degree of objectivity.
+I have tried to make it clear in my writing that much of the corporate media have been derelict since long before Trump took office, and I think that this is clear to us anti-authoritarians and nonpartisans who can look at current events with some degree of objectivity.

 Overall, it is hard to take seriously a scholar who so grossly misjudged recent history and peppered a work on such an important topic with absurdity.
 On Tyranny is a hard pass.